keith-light-proagrica/FE-guidelines/README.md

 -   Put spaces between the values and the mathematical operators
 -   Put multiplying and dividing values after the starting value
 -   Use lowercase for selectors and properties
--   Use `//` for commenting not the block level `/* */`
+-   Use `//` for inline commenting not the block level `/* */`
--   Inline comments should start on a new line preceding the property they're describing
+-   Inline comments should start on a new line preceding the property/issue they're describing
 -   Use sentence case for your comments
 -   Do not end with a full stop
 -   Specify units on zero duration times